NicoJuicy/LearnML/ml/automl_tools.md

 All in Python.
 All for free.
 No front‑end experience required.

 ## Deep Learning Tools

 ### [Hydra](https://hydra.cc/docs/intro/)

 Hydra provides a configuration file for the entire experiment.

-We can have different parameters to be set.
-It can be very helpful when we want to share our code with someone else or run the experiments on a different machine.
-It gives us the flexibility to set the desired configurations like learning rate, model hidden layer sizes, epochs, data set name, etc. without exposing someone to make changes to the actual code.
+Hydra is helpful when we want to share our code with someone else or run the experiments on a different machine.

+Hydra provides the flexibility to set the desired configurations like learning rate, model hidden layer sizes, epochs, data set name, etc. without having to make changes to the actual code.

 ### [Pipreqs](https://pypi.org/project/pipreqs/)

-Pipreqs proves quite useful when we want to port our code to a different machine and install all the dependencies.
-It helps us in creating a list of python dependencies along with the versions that our current working code is using and save them in a file that can be easily installed anywhere else.
+Pipreqs is useful when we want to port our code to a different machine and install all the dependencies.

+Pipreqs helps to create a list of python dependencies along with the versions that the current working code is using and saves them in a file that can be easily installed anywhere.

 ### [Loguru](https://loguru.readthedocs.io/en/stable/api/logger.html)

 Loguru provides the functionality of a logger to log configuration, experiment name, and other training-related data.

-This proves to be quite helpful when we do multiple experiments and want to distinguish the results of different experiments.
-Thus, if we log the actual configuration as well as the results, then it’s easier to map the appropriate setting to the outputs that we got. provides the functionality of a logger to log configuration, experiment name, and other training-related data.
+Loguru provides the functionality of a logger to log configuration, experiment name, and other training-related data.

-This proves to be quite helpful when we do multiple experiments and want to distinguish the results of different experiments.
-Thus, if we log the actual configuration as well as the results, then it’s easier to map the appropriate setting to the outputs that we got.

 ### [H5py](https://docs.h5py.org/en/stable/quick.html)

-H5py can be used to store all the intermediate loss values in a dictionary mapped to appropriate key which can be loaded to be reused as a python code, as an appropriate object in future for reuse.
+H5py can be used to store all the intermediate loss values in a dictionary mapped to appropriate key which can be loaded to be reused as a python code.

 ### Pickle